 Below you can see which writers we have definitively identified so far.

-When: 580-560 BCE
+Written: 580-560 BCE

 Where: Egypt